 Key stage 3 (Years 7, 8 and 9)

 English, Mathematics, Science, a Modern Language (French or Spanish), History, Geography, Religious Studies, Music, Art, Computing, Design & Technology, Food, Drama, Business & Enterprise, Physical Education, PSHE.

 Key stage 4 (Years 10 and 11)

 English (Language and Literature), Mathematics, Science (Biology, Chemistry and Physics), a Modern Language (French or Spanish), a Humanities (History or Geography) Religious Education and Physical Education.

-Students may also choose additional subjects from a broad range including Business Studies, Economics, Computer science, Art, Drama, Music, PE, Sports Studies, Food and Nutrition, Psychology and Sociology.
+Students may also choose additional subjects from a broad range including Business Studies, Economics, Computer science, Art, Design Technology, Drama, Music, PE, Sports Studies, Food and Nutrition, Psychology and Sociology.